-If the pressure is below 1.8 bar then the hole in the tyre is too big.
+If the pressure is below 1.8 bar (22 psi) then the hole in the tyre is too big.
 The journey should not be continued.
-Contacting an authorised tyre centre is recommended.
+Call roadside assistance for recovery to a tyre centre.
+Volvo recommends an authorised tyre centre.

 - 11. Switch off the compressor and unplug the electrical cable. - 12.
 Unscrew the air hose from the tyre's air valve and refit the dust cap on the tyre. - 13.
 Fit the protective cap on the air hose in order to avoid leakage of the remaining sealing fluid.
+Place the equipment in the cargo area.

-14. As soon as possible, drive at least 3 km at a maximum speed of 80 km/h (50 mph) so that the sealing fluid can seal the tyre.
+14. As soon as possible, drive at least 3 km at a maximum speed of 80 km/h (50 mph) so that the sealing fluid can seal the tyre and then perform a follow-up check.